kimreyesg/UG-Research/README.md

-# Computational Materials Modeling with the Fundamentals of Solid State 🧪💻
+# Fundamentals of Solid State 🧪💻

 This is your go-to resource for exploring the world of materials science starting from the fundamentals.
 This repository provides interactive tools to master key concepts using Mathematica. 🚀